syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Customization.md

 ## Events

-SelectedIndexChanged event - This event is raised when the ListBox.SelectedIndex property is changed.
+The SelectedIndexChanged event occurs when the ListBox.SelectedIndex property is changed.

-The below code snippet, lets you set the selected font style, for a label, on selecting through a FontListBox, using [SelectedIndexChanged](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.listbox.selectedindexchanged?redirectedfrom=MSDN&view=netframework-4.8) event.
+The following code snippet allows you to set a selected font style for a label on selecting through a FontListBox using the [SelectedIndexChanged](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.listbox.selectedindexchanged?redirectedfrom=MSDN&view=netframework-4.8) event.

 {% tabs %}
 {% highlight c# %}